morriswchris/grunt-jst-i18n/README.md

 ### Language Module

-In order to faciliate translations, a required directory of namespaced translation modules must exist.
+In order to facilitate translations, a required directory of namespaced translation modules must exist.
 The `i18n.options.translations` param will specify where to find the translation modules.
 Each language module follows the node `module.exports` convention.

 #### Example module